 This is the reverse post of my highly popular Top 5 Best Programming Languages post.
 My only metric for a good programming language is time to get things done and ship to customers.
-Only shipping matters, everything else is an excuse.
+I don't care about anything else.

 The ultimate dont-get-anything-done language.
 You will spend all your time working with abstractions that have nothing to do with the real world and pretend to be clever by matching types that could have just been raw arrays or objects in any other language, and you won't get the actual work done.
 Absolutely useless language made for exobrain academics to write papers no one will read.